avinassh/ares/README.md

 - Adds the bot to all channels at initialization
 - Deletes uploaded images and reuploads them to Imgur
 - Mutes an user (type in `ares mute <username>`)
+- Moderators

+### Moderators

+Ares can make some members as moderators.
+To add moderators, make sure you have set `MOD_IDS` env variable with the comma separated user ids of the mods, like `U1AQSSBSA, U0CM1JMV5, U0SDDB26B`

+Currently, moderators can remove or mute other users.

 ## License